Highly rated local moving companies for Des Moines to Charleston moves

 - Charleston’s crime rate is higher than Des Moines with a score of 44.97 compared to Des Moines’s 5.0.
 This means that Charleston neighborhoods are safer than 44.97% of all U.S. neighborhoods, and Des Moines neighborhoods are safer than 5.0%.

-- Air quality in Charleston is good, and in Des Moines it's good.
+- Air quality in Charleston is Good, and in Des Moines it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a South Carolina moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in South Carolina, visit the state’s public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Charleston.
+- Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Charleston.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 Where to live in Charleston